A medical professional in a difficult conversation with a patient

 These are small, focused cohorts — around 30 students per class — exactly the setting where the quality of each rehearsal matters most.

-You can't rehearse a suicide-risk interview on a real patient
+You can't rehearse a suicide-risk interview on a real patient.

-Even in a class of 30, the old format caps how often anyone can practise: there are only so many actors and so many hours.
-Most students go through each scenario once or twice, if at all.
+A classmate can read a script, but they cannot convincingly reproduce the agitation, the evasiveness or the sudden escalation a real encounter can take.
+Even in a class of 30, the old format caps how often anyone can practise: most students go through each scenario once or twice, if at all.

 Why it matters